 3. Over-Privileged Attacks

 A common problem of the SmartHome systems is that they have to support numerous third-party apps and gadgets.
-These apps access the working logic of a smart home, to execute a various command, like “locking the door”, “changing the lighting" or "cleaning the room” etc. This access control leads to an issue of imperfect authorization which can grant access to privileges that are not required for an app to execute its primary functions.
+These apps access the working logic of a smart home, to execute a various command, like "locking the door", "changing the lighting" or "cleaning the room" etc. This access control leads to an issue of imperfect authorization which can grant access to privileges that are not required for an app to execute its primary functions.
 Typically, when an app requires only limited access to device controls, it will gain access to all or most functions.
 This may lead to the potential abuse of these privileges.
-If an app employs low security measures and is vulnerable, adversaries can hack it to exploit the “privileged access” for various purposes.
+As illustrated by the facial antispoofing Wiki, if an app employs low security measures and is vulnerable, adversaries can hack it to exploit the "privileged access" for various purposes.

 As the cases of Owlet and Jeep show, hackers can hijack a smart device.
 And sometimes, it can be done relatively easily.
 SmartHome devices can sometimes have a poor authentication algorithms.
 This is especially true for the Bluetooth devices like smartwatches.
 A default link key for network joining can also be used to take control of a smart gizmo — this is a relatively easy task for an adversary.

 Attacking smart home gadgets over the internet is another tactic.
 As Wikileaks reports, certain smart TVs can be put in the "listening mode".
 In this instance, CIA proved to be the main culprit accessing user data.
 This highlights a certain attack possibility linked to smart devices.